-K - Belle Vue Park
+I - Belle Vue Park

-Opened in 1874 as Lowestoft's first formal park, Belle Vue occupied a tract of common land that was formerly used by laundresses to lay out their washing.
-[2] Mature trees surround a grade II listed Commonwealth War Graves Memorial to the 2,385 men of the Royal Naval Patrol Service who lost their lives in WWII and have no known grave but the sea.
-This poignant site also hosts three ancient cannons that once formed a defensive battery overlooking the North Sea.
-[3] Belle Vue Park is linked to North Parade by Jubilee Bridge that spans the Ravine.
-This grade II listed, iron structure dates from 1887, having been donated by Alderman Youngman, the first mayor of the Borough of Lowestoft.
-[2]
+Opened in 1874 as Lowestoft's first formal park, Belle Vue occupied a tract of common land that was formerly used by laundresses to lay out their washing.^[2] Mature trees surround a grade II listed Commonwealth War Graves Memorial to the 2,385 men of the Royal Naval Patrol Service who lost their lives in WW2 and have no known grave but the sea.
+This poignant site also hosts three ancient cannons that once formed a defensive battery overlooking the North Sea.^[3] Belle Vue Park is linked to North Parade by Jubilee Bridge that spans the Ravine.
+This grade II listed, iron structure dates from 1887, having been donated by Alderman Youngman, the first mayor of the Borough of Lowestoft.^[2]

-L - Sparrow's Nest
+J - Sparrow's Nest

-The Nest was named after Robert Sparrow of Worlingham, who, together with the vicar of Gunton, raised funds for the first lifeboat for Lowestoft, built in 1901.
-[3] Once the site of a tannery, [1] Sparrow's Nest gardens were established in 1897-8 [2], becoming famous in the Second World War as the Central Depot of HMS Europa, the training base of the Royal Naval Patrol Service.
-Nowadays, besides lawns and flower beds, the Nest boasts a pavilion which hosts public events throughout the summer; museums, a café and a restaurant, a film theatre and a bowling green for clubs.
+The Nest was named after Robert Sparrow of Worlingham, who, together with the vicar of Gunton, raised funds for the first lifeboat for Lowestoft, built in 1901.^[3] Once the site of a tannery, ^[1] Sparrow's Nest gardens were established in 1897-8 ^{[2],} becoming famous in the Second World War as the Central Depot of HMS Europa, the training base of the Royal Naval Patrol Service.
+Nowadays, besides lawns and flower beds, the

+Nest boasts a pavilion which hosts public events throughout the summer; museums, a café and a restaurant, a film theatre and a bowling green for clubs.
 Always popular with local families, the Sparrow's Nest is an important tourist attraction for the town.

-M - The Ness
+K - The Ness

 Part of the Denes, this area served for beaching fishing boats and drying their nets, the racks for which remained in use until the 1970's.
 Ropewalks and a liver-reduction trench were also used by local fishermen, and have been recreated half a century later during the Ness regeneration project, completed in 2020.
 A Virtual Reality guide has been installed, together with a stage for hosting events, plus an innovative adventure playground, and a small natural haven for rare invertebrates under the old net drying racks.
-The rare invertibrates, along with the presence of a variety of important plnt species, gives this site ecological significance.